Diversity Over Size: On the Effect of Sample and Topic Sizes for Topic-Dependent Argument Mining Datasets: Related Work

 \section{Related Work}

-The task of \textit{Discourse-level} \ac{am} aims to classify discourse units \cite{rocha2023crossgenre,ajjour-etal-2017-unit,Stab2014a,goudas2014} and their relations \cite{eger-etal-2017-neural,nguyen-litman-2016-context} within isolated documents. \textit{Topic-dependent} \ac{am}, however, describes the task of searching large, heterogeneous document collections for arguments relevant to a given topic \cite{ibm-corpuswide,Stab2018b,shnarch-etal-2018-will}.
-In this work, we will focus on the latter instead extracting discourse units like claims and premises or their relations from single documents.
+\textbf{\ac{am}} The task of \textit{Discourse-level} Argument Mining aims to classify argument components \cite{rocha2023crossgenre,ajjour-etal-2017-unit,Stab2014a,goudas2014} and their relations \cite{eger-etal-2017-neural,nguyen-litman-2016-context} within isolated documents. \textit{Topic-Dependent} Argument Mining \cite{DBLP:journals/tacl/LauscherWGG22}, however, describes the task of searching large, heterogeneous document collections for argument components relevant to a given topic \cite{ibm-corpuswide,Stab2018b,shnarch-etal-2018-will}.
+In this work, we will focus on the latter instead of extracting components like claims and premises or their relations from single documents.

-The growth of sample sizes in \ac{am} datasets seems to be a necessity to cover wider ranges of topics and, thus, to support better cross-topic and cross-domain performance \cite{ibm-corpuswide,Stab2018b,shnarch-etal-2018-will,rinott-etal-2015-show,aharoni-etal-2014-benchmark}.
+\textbf{Dataset composition} The growth of sample sizes in \ac{am} datasets seems to be a necessity to cover wider ranges of topics and, thus, to support better cross-topic and cross-domain performance \cite{ibm-corpuswide,Stab2018b,shnarch-etal-2018-will,rinott-etal-2015-show,aharoni-etal-2014-benchmark}.
 As this, in consequence, increases the annotation and training costs of the models, we aim to uncover low-effort methods for \ac{am} datasets that help to keep the number of training samples as low as possible while reaching similar performance. \citet{ajjour-etal-2023-topic} discover that many \ac{am} datasets, even those with large amounts of samples, do mostly cover topics that frequently appear in forums, but leave out many less-frequently discussed areas.
-We argue that using too many samples per topic in \ac{am} datasets is a waste of financial resources and focusing only on frequently discussed topics limits the capability of models to generalize well in cross-topic experiments.
+We argue that using too many samples per topic in \ac{am} datasets is a waste of financial resources and focusing on only a few, frequently discussed topics limits the capability of models to generalize well in cross-topic experiments.
 In this work, we propose a different compositional structure for future \ac{am} datasets.